axibase/atsd/integration/spss/statistics/README.md

 ## Export Derived Series into ATSD

-Create a new metric in ATSD that will be used to store new series calculated in SPSS.
+Create a new metric in ATSD to store new series calculated in SPSS.

 * Login into ATSD, open **Metrics** > **Data entry** page and send a `metric` command: